kojisekig/KEA-lucene/readme.md

 * Stemming.
 Should be able to use tools including Lucene Porter Stemmer.
 * MDLP.
 R is used as described in the article.
 Like to be able to create an original or use non-GPL license implementation because the MDLP implement of R is GPL
 * Try against non-Japanese data including text in English.
-Teacher data and tweak around stop words would be necessary.
+Supervised data and tweak around stop words would be necessary.
 * Additional feature value.
 In addition to the above-mentioned feature values, the most recent KEA implement seems to have feature values that are not mentioned in the paper.

 We have been working on hard-coding around KEA-lucene and are planning to provide general purpose codes via [NLP4L](https://github.com/NLP4L) as appropriate.